Dscano/QoS-Slicing/README.md

     qos-slice add-band SLICE-1 band1
     qos-slice add-meter SLICE-1

-More in details, in the switches that belonging to the slice `SLICE-1` is installed a meter of type drop that  drop the packet ttha exceed 1Mbit.
+More in details, in the switches that belonging to the slice `SLICE-1` is installed a meter of type drop that drop the packet that exceed 1Mbit.

 [VPLS]: https://wiki.onosproject.org/display/ONOS/VPLS+User+Guide